Vedang456/CommodityBackedStablecoin/README.md

 export PRIVATE_KEY=<Your Ethereum Private Key>
 ```

 - Replace `<Chainlink Gold/USD Price Feed Address>` and `<Chainlink Silver/USD Price Feed Address>` with actual Chainlink addresses for the desired network.
 - Replace `<Your Ethereum Private Key>` with your private key for deployment or interaction.
+- Or Create a  .env file for this() Also add you RPC endpoint in this.
 ---

 ## Library Imports